Connected Vehicle Support for Arizona Roles and Responsibilities

 TravelersReceive traffic and event information from a regional information service provider.

-Utilize information provided by public agencies through DMS, smart phones, 511, etc...
-To re-route, telecommute or otherwise avoid traffic incidents.
+Utilize information provided by public agencies through DMS, smart phones, 511, and connected vehicle applications.

 Allow vehicle settings to be read by local roadway devices for connected vehicles.